Targeted Lung Health Checks

 Your CT scan results

 It could take up to four weeks to get the results back from your CT scan.
-Your results letter will tell you what needs to happen next.
+Your results letter will tell you what needs to happen next, for example, if you need further screening or a follow up appointment.

 • nothing showing up on your scan